project-codeflare/instaslice/README.md

-InstaSlice facilitates the use of [Dynamic Resource Allocation](https://kubernetes.io/docs/concepts/scheduling-eviction/dynamic-resource-allocation/) (DRA) on Kubernetes for GPU sharing.
+InstaSlice facilitates the use of [Dynamic Resource Allocation](https://kubernetes.io/docs/concepts/scheduling-eviction/dynamic-resource-allocation/) (DRA) on Kubernetes clusters for GPU sharing.

 For its initial release, InstaSlice facilitates the allocation of [MIG slices](https://www.nvidia.com/en-us/technologies/multi-instance-gpu/) on